libellux/Libellux-Up-and-Running/docs/ossec/README.md

 ** Press ENTER to return to the main menu.
 ```

 Copy the agent key and head back to your OSSEC client and import the agent key.
-Execute the command, shown in the code section below, on the client and paste the key.
+Execute the command - shown in the code section below – on the client and paste the key.
 Validate that your agent information is correct before adding it.

 :::: code-group
 ::: code-group-item Ubuntu